 No matter the technology being deployed, the High Street must take full advantage of it to improve staff safety and fortify the mental wellbeing of all customer-facing employees.

-Staff safety starts with a reliable network
+Retail staff safety starts with a reliable network

 The overall cost of retail crime prevention has now reached £3.3 billion, showing just how serious retail leaders are taking the rise in theft and abuse directed towards staff.
 Whether it’s cameras, alarms, or even AI-powered dashboards, technology is a vital ally on deterring offenders and keeping retail staff safe.
 However, the benefits these solutions can bring can’t be enjoyed in full without a strong, reliable network that provides a heightened level of connectivity.
-That enhanced connectivity also provides the impetus to re-imagine business communications and change the way that you interact with your customers.

 Relying on a vast array of technological devices means having the capability to support them, regardless of their location or purpose.
 With a trusted managed service provider (MSP) like Gamma by your side, both your network and staff can stay safe and secure.